dvansoye/prompt-portfolio/extractMentalModels.prompt.md

 For each mental model you identify, please provide the following in a clear, structured format:

-Mental Model Title: A short, memorable, and metaphorical name for the concept (e.g., "The Cyprus Experiment," "The Soma Principle").
+Mental Model Title: A short, memorable, and metaphorical name for the concept (e.g., "The Cyprus Experiment").

 Abstract Principle: A concise, one-paragraph definition explaining the core idea.
 This definition should be universal and not tied only to the source text.

+Concrete Applications:

-Concrete Applications: A bulleted list of 3-4 diverse, real-world examples showing how this model applies to different domains.
+1. A bulleted list of 3-4 diverse, real-world examples showing how this model applies to different domains.
+2. .
 Use the domains I've uploaded as $Root (which can be found in GitHub).
+Halt and ask for this file if I forgot to upload it.
+3. Also, I've uploaded all.md which contain the existing mental models.
+Please don't create duplicates.
 Halt and ask for this file if I forgot to upload it.

 Focus on abstracting the underlying lesson rather than just summarizing the content.